vysf/vysf/README.md

 💻 &nbsp;I do programing as a hobby.\
 💡 &nbsp; I like to explore new technologies and broaden my knowledge and skills.\
-🎓 &nbsp;I'm currently studying Geophysics at the University of Tanjungpura, Pontianak, Indonesia.\
+🎓 &nbsp;I'm currently studying Geophysics at the Tanjungpura University, Pontianak, Indonesia.\
 🌱 &nbsp;I'm on track for learning more about Data Processing and Web Development.\
 ✍️ &nbsp;In my free time, I taught myself programming through research and development.\
 ✉️ &nbsp;You can shoot me an email at yusufumar@student.untan.ac.id!
 I'll try to respond as soon as I can.